 Horse Canyon Trail

 You can also choose to park at the Horse Canyon Trailhead on the south side of Highway 88 about 2 1/2 miles or so past the Thunder Mountain Trailhead, and east of Silver Lake.
 Head up the trail for about 2.2 miles where it connects with a trail on the south side of Thunder Mountain.
 From the trailhead it is about 5 1/2 miles one way to the summit of Thimble Peak with an elevation gain of about 3100'.

-Red TapeParking at the Thunder Mountain Trailhead requires no permits or fees.
+Red TapeParking at the Kirkwood Ski Area outside of ski season or the Thunder Mountain Trailhead requires no permits or fees.
 The same appears to be the case for the Horse Canyon Trailhead.
-To park at Caples Lake or Woods Lake, there is a $5.00 day use fee.

 CampingCamping information for the area is provided on the Mokelumne Wilderness SP page and others SP pages in the Mokelumne Wilderness.